ErmiasTsege/express-movie-database/README.md

 * jest
 * postman
 ## Setup

+Fork and clone this repository then run npm install to add the relevant dependencies.
+Run npm run test to seed the database and confirm tests pass.
+Finally, run server.js to run the express server and interact with the Routes using Postman.
+If you want to intiate a new node project:
 In your terminal - initialize a new node project with relevant dependencies
 * npm init -y
 * npm install jest sqlite3 sequelize express